 Comments: The technical sustainability of the project is excellent.
-This is due to the high level of ownership of the intervention, especially concerning the R1, and is supported by the embedding of the project in the local structures (Ministry of Education & Higher Education).
-Most innovations brought by the School construction programme are reused by the MoEHE in other projects, including the ones funded by other donors.
-The intervention is in line with the EDSP (education development sector plan) and the Ministry is supportive towards the intervention, which contributes to raise the capacity of the Ministry's staff involved.
+This is due to the high level of ownership of the intervention, especially concerning the R1, and is supported by the embedding of the project in the local structures (Ministry of Education & JDoE).

+Most innovations brought by the School construction programme in the West Bank were reused by the MoE in other projects, including the ones funded by other donors.
+The intervention is in line with the Education Development Sector Plan (EDSP) and the MoE is supportive of the intervention, which contributed in raising the capacity of the Ministry's staff involved.